 There is a very active Jólabókaflóðið Book Campaign account on Pinterest that captures the spirit of how the Icelandic tradition of Jólabókaflóðið is evolving into a global phenomenon.

-This will become my holiday since it affords a self-proclaimed book addict to indulge in two of my favourite pastimes – reading to the exclusion of everything else and eating chocolate.
+This will become my holiday since it affords a self-proclaimed book addict to indulge in two of my favorite pastimes – reading to the exclusion of everything else and eating chocolate.